Treatment.com AI and SPRYT Join Forces to Improve Patient Access to Healthcare Services

 About SPRYT

 SPRYT is a healthcare technology company focused on improving appointment attendance and reducing operational inefficiencies in healthcare.
-SPRYT has developed an AI receptionist, Asa, that offers patients the convenience of managing and paying for their appointments via WhatsApp/RCS/SMS at any time, interacting as they would with a human receptionist, in their preferred language.
+SPRYT have developed an AI receptionist, Asa, that offers patients the convenience of managing and paying for their appointments via WhatsApp/RCS/SMS at any time, interacting as they would with a human receptionist, in their preferred language.
 Asa uses AI to predict/reduce no-shows, easing the burden on care teams.
-SPRYT is headquartered in Ireland.
+SPRYT are head quartered in Ireland.
 Find out more information here: https://www.spryt.com/

 FOR ADDITIONAL INFORMATION, CONTACT: